CS-DS-125/125book/py4e_rst/03-conditional.rst

    else:
        print('x and y are equal')

-``elif`` is an abbreviation of “else if.”
+``elif`` is an abbreviation of "else if."
 Again, exactly one branch will be executed.

 .. figure:: ../images/elif.svg